 Positive Behavior is Not a Dream...It's a Plan!

 A superstar teacher at Los Alisos is Reggie Snyder.
 She is undeniably our resident technology guru, to whom all have gone for tech assistance at one time or another, but she is so much more.
 She has worked at Los Alisos since 2011, after short stints at Hutchinson and Los Coyotes Middle Schools.
-While in college, she was as an AVID tutor in High School.
+While in college, she was an AVID tutor in high school.

 Ms. Snyder's contributions to LAMS and to NLMUSD are impressive.
-She describes her job In her own words: "My main teaching assignment is to teach Project Lead The Way: Design and Modeling, a course to teach the design process, sketching skills, dimensioning skills, and 3D prototyping skills; also, Project Lead The Way: Automation and Robotics which is a course to teach the fundamentals of mechanical gears, electrical inputs and outputs, and robotic programming; and Video Production which is a course to teach the basics of video composition, editing, and publishing.
+She describes her job In her own words: "My main teaching assignment is to teach Project Lead The Way: Design and Modeling, a course to teach the design process, sketching skills, dimensioning skills, and 3D prototyping skills.
+Also in Project Lead The Way: Automation and Robotics which is a course to teach the fundamentals of mechanical gears, electrical inputs and outputs, and robotic programming; as well as Video Production which is a course to teach the basics of video composition, editing, and publishing.
 I am also the coach for our VEX competitive robotics team, where students compete to build robots and play against other teams from other school on annual challenges.
-Additionally, I am am member of the Los Alisos Robotics Society advisor’s board, which is a consortium of all the robotics extra-curricular activities (I am joined on this board by Kelly Katayama-Johnson, Angelica Gunderson, and Colleen Tokashiki).
+Additionally, I am am member of the Los Alisos Robotics Society advisor’s board, which is a consortium of all the robotics extra-curricular activities.
 I also serve on the site’s Common Core Leadership team, MTSS Academic team, AVID Site Team, and PLC Site Team as the Technology Integration Lead.
 At the district level, I serve on the Technology Action Team as a middle school representative where I provide input on technology integration strategies district wide.
 Over the summer, I assist the 6th grade team with iPad distribution and student/parent training and I also present several sessions at the annual Blended Learning Summit (the 2020 initiative summer training sessions)."
 She also holds the distinction of being a Google Certified Educator, Level 1, and PLTW Master Teacher.

 When asked what she finds most rewarding about her job, she responds, "My students are the reason I work so hard at my job because it is worth every second of planning to see them smile and have fun while learning and conquering something that they thought would be overwhelming."